Get Free Estimate

 Many urban trees and shrubs are growing in soils that are considered to be “dead soils”.
 Due to the high pH, salinity, and high clay content, urban trees are unable to extract the nutrients they need from the soil.
 Without proper nutrition the trees are unable to create enough energy to grow properly and sometimes they stop producing chlorophyll.
 Urban trees often show signs of nutrient deprivation with leaves that become yellow prematurely, are susceptible to fungus and insect pressure, and have stunted growth.
 Deep root organic tree fertilization helps get trees and shrubs back to a state where they can survive and thrive.
-Call the Boulder and Fort Collins tree care experts at Organo-Lawn today at (303) 499-2000 (Boulder) or (970) 225-9425 (Fort Collins)!
+Call your local tree fertilizer company in Boulder or Fort Collins at Organo-Lawn today at (303) 499-2000 (Boulder) or (970) 225-9425 (Fort Collins)!

 Deep Root Tree and Shrub Fertilization is one thing that most people neglect in their lawn care maintenance programs.
 In a forest trees grow in their natural habitat and their leaves nature naturally replenishes the soil.
 In the city trees are often planted in foreign location where soil, sun, moisture, and climactic conditions are not favorable.
 Many trees are also over watered or improperly watered, which causes soil compaction and starves the tree roots of air.

 Trees also struggle in cities because of dead soils, compounded growing space for roots, air pollution, and compacted soil.
 Due to these stressful conditions the average lifespan of an urban tree that is not properly cared for is only 10-15 years.
 In Colorado many trees such as ashes, oaks, birches and maples are foreign to the region, but are popular urban selections because they provide beautiful fall color.
 These fall color trees, however, become stressed very quickly if not properly fertilized at least once per year.